geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-19/meeting-transcript.md

 ally exhausting.

 ##### **Geohot** [[00:45:11](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=2711)]
 mentioned. maintenance check, something like that make getting months.
 PA verschiedene assignments from NOCA.
-PA something I really dig into. is this and gem and yes.
-So we have the sqtt timeline now.
+PA something I really dig into. is this and GEMM and yes.
+So we have the SQTT timeline now.
 And for I think this week, I'm gonna add support to our reverse

 ##### **Qazalin** [[00:45:42](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=2742)]
-reverse engineers unpacker for ctna.
+reverse engineers unpacker for CDNA.
 Currently, it's only works on our j three.
 I looked into a little a little bit for our journey for the packet structures different timestamps are different.
 It'll be fun to see what you think is out of it.

 ##### **Geohot** [[00:46:04](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=2764)]
 Yeah, cloud should be cloud should be pretty good at that.